 Voiceover Demos

 A demo is a sample of what you can do.
 This is your “business card” or “headshot” to potential clients and is the MOST critical aspect to connect you with voiceover work.
-It depends, too, on what kind of work you’re going for, whether commercial, narration, e-learning, etc. Here is a site with some examples – http://www.demosthatrock.com/portfolio.html .
+Agents won’t even consider you without one.
+It depends, too, on what kind of work you’re going for, whether commercial, narration, e-learning, etc. Here is a site with some demo examples at Demos That Rock.
 A professionally produced demo is not cheap!
 Unless you work as a sound engineer or producer, do NOT self-produce your demo!
 I tried it myself early on and it most likely cost me work.

-Getting started in voiceovers with a reputable voiceover coach and demo producer is absolutely key!
-Working with someone local would be best for in-person coaching and recording in a professional studio.
+Working with someone locally would be best for in-person coaching and recording in a professional studio; however, it can be done remotely.
 I worked with a coach and studio in the Boston area but it tooks weeks of coaching, practice before getting into the studio to record my demo.
 You may even work with other voiceovers for dialogue portions of your demo.

 VO Rates